ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 Now, I'm not naive enough to think that I had any kind of a cursed life.
 I was, and am still, incredibly privileged and blessed.
 It's not that my life was heading in some bad direction.
 It's that it just wasn't heading in any particular direction at all.

 In a life full of mostly safe and orderly choices, I needed a decision that I couldn't turn back from.
-So I met a girl, I moved four states away and the rest is <link>history</a>.
+So I met a girl, I moved four states away and the rest is [history](http://blog.ryanstraits.com/2010/07/05/choose-your-own-adventure.html).
 That decision proved to be a much needed jolt to my social life.
 A brand new city to explore with a brand new group of friends!
-A girl to fall in love with and to start a new life with.
+A girl to fall in love and start a new life with.

 It was great and I very much love my life and that girl and those friends and this new home away from home.
-But that freshness eventually wore off, as fresh things are wont to do.
+But the freshness eventually wore off, as fresh things are wont to do.

 And that pesky blueness somehow stuck around.
 Like a mental note that never quite made it from my short term to long term memory.
 Or a paragraph that I long since deleted, but my brain's cursor is still sitting there, blinking.